Broil King Crown Pellet Grill

 - Powder coated construction

-- Made in the United States by Broil King a division of Onward Manufacturing Company
+- Made in China by Broil King a division of Onward Manufacturing Company

-- 635 square inches of total cooking space divided between two levels
+- 445 square inches of primary cooking space divided between two levels

 - Total weight 135 pounds

-- 750 square inches of total cooking space divided between two levels
+- 560 square inches of primary cooking space divided between two levels

 - Total weight 160 pounds

-Full Review - Broil King Baron Pellet Grill
+Full Review – Broil King Crown Pellet Grill

 What this grill offers is a straightforward pellet cooking experience that can sear a steak and smoke a brisket.
 The engineering is excellent.
-Ashes can be cleaned from the firepot and drop into a tray under the grill.
+Ashes can be cleaned from the firepot and dropped into a tray under the grill.
 No more taking the grill apart to clean it out.
-Grease drains out the opposite side from the controller and pellet hopper.
-A grease fire would be annoying, but it won't ruin the grill.
-Also, it probably won't happen.
+The grease drains out the opposite side from the controller and pellet hopper.
+A grease fire would be annoying, but it won’t ruin the grill.
+Also, it probably won’t happen.

 About the Pellets

 Broil King recommends using their brand of wood pellets with this grill.
-Okay, everyone does, but in this case there is a reason.
+Okay, everyone does, but in this case, there is a reason.
 Broil King wood pellets have a smaller diameter than most.
 They work better in this grill.
-Not to say that this grill can't handle any brand of wood pellets, but it will run quieter with their own brand.
+Not to say that this grill can’t handle any brand of wood pellets, but it will run quieter with its own brand.

 The Bottom Line

-This is a full function pellet grill.
+This is a full-function pellet grill.
 It might look basic, but the controller is networked and robust.
 This grill is also easy to clean and maintain.
 The airflow is very good.
-For the price, this grill is better than the competition and certainly one that should make your short list when looking to buy.
+For the price, this grill is better than the competition and certainly one that should make your shortlist when looking to buy.
 The two sizes are just that, size differences.
 The smaller unit is 26 inches across while the larger is 32 inches wide.
 Either one should provide ample space for the average backyard cook (not that you are average in any way).
 I really do recommend this pellet grill.
-Oh, and it is made in North America.
-Virtually all of its competition comes out of one of a couple of factories in China.
+At this price, this model is highly competitive.